Daughter of Covid victim says Boris Johnson’s honours list is ‘tainted with blood’

 A woman who lost her father to Covid has said Boris Johnson’s resignation honours list is “tainted with blood” after damning new footage showed Conservative staff partying during lockdown.

-Ruth Carney’s father Peter Carney died alone in hospital on 2 May 2020, less than five months after a video showing Tory staff joking about “bending the rules” at the gathering when indoor socialising was banned under Tier 2 restrictions on 14 December 2020.
+Ruth Carney’s father Peter Carney died alone in hospital on 2 May 2020, just months before a video showing Tory staff joking about “bending the rules” at the gathering when indoor socialising was banned under Tier 2 restrictions on 14 December 2020.

 At least 24 guests were reportedly at the party in the basement of the Conservative Campaign Headquarters (CCHQ) in London, held days before Mr Johnson imposed severe lockdown rules on London and the southeast, The Mirror reported.